Last updated on 17 November 2021

 Do I need to self-isolate if I'm fully vaccinated?

-In England from 16 August, if you’re fully vaccinated or under 18, you will not need to self-isolate following close contact with someone who has Covid-19.
+If you’re fully vaccinated or under 18, you will not need to self-isolate following close contact with someone who has Covid-19.
 You’ll still need to take a PCR test and self-isolate if it’s positive.
+Read the latest guidance to find out when you should self-isolate.

 How do I prove my vaccine status?